 News Colorectal Surgery

-Caroline Nordenvall new research group leader from February 1, 2019.
+Caroline Nordenvall is research group leader from February 1, 2019.
 The group leadership is shared with Anna Martling.

 Anna Martling appointed Dean of Campus North